mehatabpathan/vegan_delights/README.md

 Django AllAuth was used for the user authentication system.

-In order for the users to create recipes a custom recipe model was required.
-The recipe author is a foreign key to the User model given a recipe can only have one author.
+The central focus of the website revolves around recipes.
+To create a recipe, two fundamental components are essential.
+Firstly, every recipe requires an author, with the user creating the recipe assuming this role.
+Secondly, a category is needed for the recipe.
+While users can select the category, the modification of categories is limited to the website administrators.

-The Comment model allows users to comment on individual recipes and the Recipe is a foreign key in the comment model given a comment can only be linked to one recipe.
+The Comment model permits users to leave comments on individual recipes.
+The Recipe and Profile serve as foreign keys in the Comment model.
+This setup ensures that a comment is linked to a single recipe and created by a specific user.
+The Likes model follows a similar structure.

 The meal plan item model allows users to add recipes to a meal plan for a particular day.
 A meal plan item can only have one user and one recipe and is therefore linked to the User and Recipe models through foreign keys.